Inexpensive Ways To Keep Pets Flea Free

 Plant pennyroyal around your yard.
 Just here and there where the dogs might lie in it sometimes.

 Put cedar shavings in their dog house, but these need to be changed once or twice a year.
 We usually put fresh out just before and after the winter.
 Allow the pets to roll in dust (they know what they’re doing.)
-We have 2 dogs and 5 cats (among our other 25 pets) and have very little problem with fleas (in Missouri!).
+We have two dogs and five cats (among our other 25 pets) and have very little problem with fleas (in Missouri!).

 Change to Natural Diet